joschv/nlp-screening/README.md

   - using a small [Natural Language Inference Cross Encoder model](https://huggingface.co/cross-encoder/nli-MiniLM2-L6-H768)
   - to classify whether a study is about a topic or uses a method

 And supporting NLP techniques such as tokenization, sentence tokenization (nltk).
+Fine-tuning a BERT model for different GLUE tasks [was experimented with](https://github.com/joschv/nlp-screening/blob/finetuning/finetune_deberta.py) but was not gone for as the solution due to time constraints.

 ## Why not keyword-based?